Radical Sustainability Made Easy – One Community Weekly Progress Update #470

 Walipini, Aquapini, and Zenapini content, Radical Sustainability Made Easy, One Community Weekly Progress Update #470

 Adam Weiss (Chef) completed his 6th week helping with the completion of the Transition Food Self-sufficiency Plan and related menu and meal plans.
+Helping in developing radical sustainability made easy.
 This week, Adam worked on tweaking some of the formulas in the Recipe Conversion and Re-sizing Calculator, made a separate workbook to start housing all the recipes, and started to test putting recipes into a new format.
 Now the recipes are entered into the calculator and they can be easily scaled up, and directions are still provided for cooking.
+Helping in developing radical sustainability made easy.
 The pictures below relate to this work.

 Transition Food Self-sufficiency Plan, Radical Sustainability Made Easy, One Community Weekly Progress Update #470